Last updated: November 29th, 2022

 Once the wheel is removed and stowed safely, re-open the wheel properties dialogue and head back to settings.
 Click the “Motor Sensor Calibration” button:

 Once the wheel is calibrated, it’s time for tuning.
-My DD2 settings for iRacing are close to default in driver version 346, but not quite:
+My DD2 settings for iRacing are close to default, but not quite:

 |Fanatec DD2 iRacing setting||Value|